glific/recipes/chakli/README.md

 ## Description

-This is a recipe that provides an way to subscribe for a newsletter using Mailchimp.
+This is a recipe that provides an way to manage mailing subscription using Mailchimp.

 This project is based on [Nest](https://github.com/nestjs/nest) framework.